Patient Engagement: The Foundation of Modern Care Delivery

 The Significance of Patient Engagement in Elevating Value-Based Care

 Patient engagement is the cornerstone of a collaborative relationship between healthcare providers and patients, where both parties work together to make informed decisions about their health.
-It includes equipping patients with the knowledge, skills, and confidence needed to participate and share responsibility in their healthcare journey.
+It includes equipping patients with the knowledge, skills, and confidence to participate and share responsibility in their healthcare journey.

 Patient engagement is pivotal in the success of value-based care as it empowers patients in the following ways: